krutipatel07/Professional-Portfolio/README.md

 # Professional-Portfolio

-This project presents the professional portfolio page.
+This project describes how to build a professional portfolio page.

 ## Description

-* The professional portfolio represents developer's details about them.
-Describes person's proffessional details like summary of qualification, intrests of area and etc.

-* It includes the area of work person is working or worked before.
-Shows the skills they have and where they implemented them.

-* Work experience is important part of the portfolio.
-It shows the years of experience person worked.

-* The skill set shows the knowledge.

-* It has working projects of the person.

-* Contact information to connect with the person.
+* This projects enables users/developers to showcase thier skills, qualifications, experience, interests and other professional affiliations/details to employers.
+In addition, it will provide the users a way to present their current and published projects/web applications.

 ## Code Style

-* Following standared code style to easily understand and meet the WCAG.
+* Following standared code style according to the WCAG guidelines with annotations/comments for better understanding and easier execution.
 ## Screenshots

 * Images of working professional portfolio site.